nicolaei/master/docs/thesis/source/03_method.md

 --------------------

-Discovery strategies are a well discussed topic within IEEE802.11, but these are mainly aimed at client's trying to discover access points.
+Discovery strategies are a well discussed topic within IEEE802.11, but these are mainly aimed at clients trying to discover access points.

 Any given scanning algorithm must find the best trade-off between: